bby/mobile-to-desktop/README.md

 on line 97 of app/js/views/app.js
 ```

-The point browser and mobile to the same ip address and port
+Then point your browser and mobile to the same ip address and port

 TODO
 -----